aseedb/synaptic_tomo_ms/manuscript.md

 SV local concentration - a.k.a SV occupancy - is tightly correlated with the distance from the AZ PM.
 Under resting conditions, SV occupancy reaches a local maximum at 25 nm and a local minimum at 75 nm, before rising again with the distance increasing (Figure {@fig:vesicle_distribution}A and B), in agreement with previous reports [@doi:10.1083/jcb.200908082].
 By definition, all SVs in the proximal region are directly facing the PM.
 Their high concentration can be attributed to the fact that more than 50% of them are tethered to the PM.
-`removed the bit about irreversible tethering.
-Yet one can still expect that the tethering leads to a local increased concentration.`{.blue}
 On the other hand, the number of connectors per SV and SV connectivity gradually increases with the distance from the AZ (Figure {@fig:connectors}A-D).
 This increase correlates with the increase in occupancy.
 Thus, we may hypothesize that SV local concentration is a function of their level of tethering to the PM and of connection with other SVs.